 Heritage Requirements: These are additional requirements that derive from pre-existing Member Agency requirements, conditions, or needs.
 Ultimately these carry the same weight as the Primary Requirements.
 This Recommended Standard reflects heritage requirements pertaining to some of the technical participants’ home institutions collected during the preparation of the document; it does not speculate on heritage requirements that could arise from other Member Agencies.

 Desirable Characteristics: These are not requirements, but they are felt to be important or useful features of the Recommended Standard.

-PRIMARY REQUIREMENTS ACCEPTED BY THE ATTITUDE DATA MESSAGES
+REQUIREMENTS ACCEPTED BY THE ATTITUDE DATA MESSAGES

-Table B-1 : Primary Requirements
+Table E-1: Primary Requirements